core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #1 - Simple data node

 In this example, a CoOL client retrieves the leaf "/system-state/clock/current-datetime" (SID 1704) and the container "/system/clock" (SID 1719) containing the leaf "/system/clock/timezone/timezone-utc-offset/timezone-utc-offset" (SID 1721).
-These data nodes are defined in the YANG module "ietf-system".
+These data nodes are defined in the YANG module "ietf-system" {{RFC7317}}.

 CoAP request: